Socket Programming Basics: A Tiny TCP Port Reachability Checker in Python

 print("OPEN" if result == 0 else "CLOSED/FILTERED")

 The key choice: connect_ex instead of connect.
-The plain connect raises an exception on failure; connect_ex returns an error code (0 = success) so you can branch cleanly without a try/except for the common case.
+The plain connect raises an exception on failure; connect_ex returns an error code (0 = success), which allows clean branching without a try/except for the common case.
 For a scanner, connect_ex is exactly right.

 Always Set a Timeout

 This is the rule that separates a usable scanner from one that hangs.
-A closed port usually refuses fast, but a filtered port (firewall silently dropping) will let your connect attempt sit until the OS default timeout — which can be 30+ seconds. settimeout(2) caps that.
-Tune it to your network: 1–2 seconds for a LAN, more across a WAN.
+A closed port usually refuses fast, but a filtered port (firewall silently dropping) lets the connect attempt sit until the OS default timeout — which can be 30+ seconds. settimeout(2) caps that.
+Tune it to the network: 1–2 seconds for a LAN, more across a WAN.

 The Cleaner Pattern: Context Managers

-Remember with from the files lesson in Week 1?
+Recall with from the files lesson in Week 1.
 Sockets support it too, so they always get closed even if something goes wrong:

 import socket